florianfranz/topo_chronia/docs/source/index.rst

    :align: center

-We can now go on with the next step which is merge all nodes into a single layer "all_nodes_444.geojson", by clicking on "Merge All Nodes".
-Once this is done, we are ready for the last step that is the cleaning of nodes from different settings that might clash (either be too close from one another or overlap).
+We can now go on with the next step which is merge all nodes into a single layer "all_nodes_444.geojson", by clicking on "03 -Merge All Nodes".
+Once this is done, we are ready for the last step that is the cleaning of nodes from different settings that might clash (either be too close from one another or overlap) by clicking on "04 - Clean Nodes".
 This final operation might take some time because we need to check every node against all nodes present in a certain radius.

 After the cleaning process is done, we have a layer containing all nodes that render coherent settings, without clashes.